 Keep in mind that lifestyle changes you make will also influence the amount of time it takes to lower blood pressure.
 Some studies show the combination of medication and lifestyle can lower blood pressure to healthier ranges within a few weeks.

 Regular blood pressure monitoring will give you an indication of how effective your medication and lifestyle changes are.<p/ What is the healthy blood pressure for a 70-year-old woman?

 While over-the-counter medications are easily available, that does not mean they are without risk, so certainly be sure to take all due precautions when making your decisions.

-The answer to this question really depends on your situation and your motivation to make lifestyle changes.
-Overall, your main goal is to get blood pressure within a normal healthy range because this reduces your risk of cardiovascular problems, heart attack and stroke.
+The answer to this question depends on your situation and your motivation to make lifestyle changes.
+Overall, your primary goal is to get blood pressure within a normal healthy range because this reduces your risk of cardiovascular problems, heart attack, and stroke.